SeidenGroup/siteadd/README.md

   and unique (no other applications, including web servers, using it).
 You can use the `netstat` CL command to see what ports are used on your system.
 For
   example: `-p 8080`.
 * `-I`: If the site should have its own PHP configuration.
-This is used if you want to use a different set of extensions, for example.
-The new PHP config will be under the site's `phpconf` folder and copied from the `/QOpenSys/etc/php` directory.
+This lets you have a different set of INI files.
+The PHP INI is derived from a template, which will fill in site-specific variables, and merge the system extension INI directory with the template extension INI directory.
+* `-P`: Overrides the detected version of PHP.
 * `-C`: If the htdocs directory should be populated with the contents of another site.
 The other site must exist.
 * `-Y`: If the web server should start automatically.
 Default.